Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Linker-Flags "Previous section in reading order")]   [[\>](#nc_002dconfig "Next section in reading order")]       [[\<\<](#Using "Beginning of this chapter or previous chapter")]   [[Up](#Using "Up section")]   [[\>\>](#Building-on-Windows "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ----------------------------------------------------------- -------------------------------------------------------- --- ------------------------------------------------------------------ ----------------------------- ----------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-4.2 Using Compiler Flags with NetCDF {.section}
+4.2 Using Compiler Flags with NetCDF
 ------------------------------------

 Depending on how netCDF was built, you may need to use compiler flags